Pie in American cuisine: Tourtière

 Tourtière is a French-Canadian meat pie, usually prepared for the Christmas Réveillon meal.
 Although its roots may lie in Medieval cuisine, the story of how the pie arrives in New England remains a matter of dispute.
 Some say that meat pies first arrived in Canada in the 17th century, others say the particular form of the dish made with potatoes, fragrant spices like cloves and cinnamon, and game birds and animals evolved in Quebec.
 It arrived in New England with French-Canadian immigrants, who made up nearly one-tenth of New England's population by 1900.
 It has become a symbol of regional French-Canadian identity that has survived assimilation and language loss.
 In the United States the fragrant spices are toned down, and cloves often replaced by allspice, which is the most common spice in American versions of the pie.
 There are many regional variations of the basic mince and potato pie.

+Transparent pies

+While "desperation pies" are made with simple custard fillings, the closely related transparent pies are made with sugar and/or corn syrup baked with eggs and butter into a translucent gel.
+They are similar to the molasses-based shoofly pie.